 |The sleeping area is protected||Looks cheaper|

-If you liked this post, you could access its information, the infographic below is containing all the practical info.
+If you liked this post, you could access its information; the infographic below contains all the practical info.

 Clarify your needs before buying

 If you already know in which room you will place the futon, measure the available space carefully.
 If there are more possible locations in your house where you might use it, measure the smallest place.
 Futons are commonly available in twin, full, and queen sizes.
 King-size futons are also available but can be harder to find.

 Consider the material.
 The most common material for a futon is wood or metal.
 Metal is usually cheaper and can look great if it fits your design.
 Wood looks better in a traditional environment.

 Choose the futon’s frame model.
 You can choose between a bi-fold and lounger frame.
 A lounger is folded twice and uses the width of the mattress as the couch.
 A bi-fold is folded once are using the length of the mattress as the couch, providing a seating room usually 2 people.

 Choose mattress type.
 Very cheap futon mattresses can be so thin that they will not be very comfortable at all.
 Different materials provide a difference in comfort too.

 - Cotton and foam mattresses are lightweight and keep they form quite well, not sagging.